-As mentioned earlier NCache uses caches to represent region therefore in order to get all the objects present in a region/cache NCache can return an enumerator which you can iterate over to get the key value pairs present in the cache.
+As mentioned earlier, NCache uses tags to represent regions.
+Therefore, to get all the objects in a region, NCache returns an enumerator, which you can iterate to get the key-value pairs present in the cache.

-CacheItemVersion is returned which are essentially the same (See
+CacheItemVersion is returned, which are essentially the same (See documentation).

 cacheInstance.PutAndUnlock(key, value, lockHandle, dataCacheTags);